YouTube Playlist Length LogoYTP Length

 • Remaining Duration: You can select the videos you have watched, and it tells you the time left.

-• Advanced Sorting: Options to sort by Longest First, Shortest First, Most Liked, and Most Viewed, Oldest First and Newest First.
+• Advanced Sorting: Options to sort by Longest First, Shortest First, Most Liked, Most Viewed, Oldest First, and Newest First.

 • Direct Links: You can open the video directly from the table.